jamesrhyspotter/AI-Research-and-Development/README.md

 # Designing LLM Applications

-This notebook is a collection of notes and coding execersies from the book Designing Large Language Model Applications - Suhas Pai.
+This notebook is a collection of notes and coding execersies a variety of topics regarding LLM applications to become a professional LLM developer.

+Books Include:
+• Designing Large Language Model Applications - Suhas Pai.

 This lays the foundations of building and deploying LLM applications in a professional environment and serves as a reference for future development of LLM applications.